jsoosiah/htp1-custom-controller/README.md

 ```

 ### Building and Uploading to HTP-1
-1. With NodeJS / npm installed on your machine, check out the code and run the following:
+1. With the latest NodeJS LTS installed on your machine, check out the code and run the following:
 ```
 npm install
 npm run build